vr-pan-junjun/vr-pan-junjun.github.io/content/authors/刘力衡/_index.md

 ---
 # Display name
-title: LiHeng Liu
+title: Liheng Liu 刘力衡
 # Full Name (for SEO)
-first_name: LiHeng
+first_name: Liheng
 last_name: Liu

 # Is this the primary user of the site?